 Recommended by: Ucman, BrownBoyTravels

-The beach is barely 20 minutes away from the airport and it is quite easy reach.
+The beach is barely 20 minutes away from the airport so it’s quite easy to reach.
 Trearddur Bay also has a caravan park, parking and a cafe close so you’re sorted for logistics.
 The beach at Trearddur is vast with over 2 miles of soft sand.
 It is an ideal place for swimming, surfing or just chilling out on a nice day with a good book.

 Recommended by: Alex, Career Gappers